Domenico Germinale

-Domenico Germinale (born 3 June 1987) is an Italian footballer who plays as a forward.
+Domenico Germinale (born 3 June 1987) is an Italian footballer who plays as a forward for Promozione club Lunano.

 Career

-Internazionale and loans
+Inter and loans

 Born in Treviso, Germinale started his career at Silea Calcio, located at Silea, the Province of Treviso.
 He then played for Treviso F.B.C.
-1993 before joined Internazionale, which he supported at young age.
+1993 before joined Inter Milan, which he supported at young age.
 He played the pre-season TIM Trophy in 2004 and a 6 more friendly appearances in 2005 Germinale finally made his official debut on 14 May 2006, the last match of the Serie A season, which he substituted Pierre Womé in the 58 minutes.
 The match ended in 2–2 draw with Cagliari.

-In summer 2006, he was loaned to Pizzighettone.
+In summer 2006, he was loaned to AS PizzighettonePizzighettone.
 After an unsuccessful half-season, he was loaned to Torres.
 In 2007–08 season, he was loaned to Serie C1 side Cittadella, re-joining Riccardo Meggiorini.

 Foggia

 In July 2008, he signed a 1+2-year contract with Foggia on free transfer.
 At Foggia, he finally scored regularly at Lega Pro Prima Divisione Group B.